tsunami416604/azure-docs.hu-hu/articles/sql-database/saas-tenancy-elastic-tools-multi-tenant-row-level-security.md

 // ...
 ```

-A munkamenet\_-környezet most automatikusan a megadott TenantId van beállítva, amikor a ElasticScaleContext meghívja:
+Most a munkamenet\_KÖRNYEZETe automatikusan be van állítva a megadott TenantId, amikor a rendszer meghívja a ElasticScaleContext:

 ```csharp
 // Program.cs